Finding broadband-only deals with no landline

 Although your broadband and home phone may feel like completely separate services to you, both require the same thing in order for you to use them - a working phone line at your house.

-This is why broadband providers expect you to pay line rental when you take a broadband package with them.
+This is why broadband providers include line rental when you take a broadband package with them.

 The only major exception to this is Virgin Media - which supplies broadband via its cable network so you can have broadband without needing to have a functioning phone line.
 That means if you live in an area covered by the Virgin Media network - currently about 50% of the UK - you can avoid paying for line rental.

 Another broadband-only provider, though a less widespread one, is Relish.
 Operating only in central London, it offers mobile broadband, similar to 4G - meaning a phone line isn't needed.

 Check whether Virgin Media or Relish are available to you by popping your postcode into our postcode checker on the right and seeing if Virgin Media packages appear in the results, it only takes a couple of seconds.